kata-ai/kata-platform-docs/docs/tutorial/create-simple-bot-handover-from-chatbot-to-agent.md

 ![image alt text](./images/simple-handover/image_15.png)

+> Edit agent bot to paste webhook URL from Platform

 3. Click "Edit" button in the agent bot configuration

 4. A drawer will appear to fill in the Platform webhook URL.
 Paste your chatbot webhook URL